Few-Nucleon Systems: Notes about the Status and Results of Investigations: Abstract

 \section{Abstract}

-Radiation technologies received wide application.
-However, theoretical calculations of nuclear reactions and, correspondingly, the interpretation of experimental results are often of model-dependent.
-The model-independent calculation of the nuclei ground state and the states of scattering can be carried out with due regard for realistic {\it NN} and 3{\it N} forces between nucleons and also, with the use of exact methods of solving the many-body problem.
-The tensor part of {\it NN} interaction and 3{\it NF},s generate the lightest nuclei states with nonzero orbital momenta of nucleons.
-These states in the lightest nuclei are the manifestation of the properties of inter-nucleonic forces, and therefore, similar effects should be observed in all nuclei.
+The model-independent calculation of the nuclei ground state and the states of scattering can be carried out with due regard for realistic {\it NN} and 3{\it N} forces between nucleons and also, with the use of exact methods of solving the many-nucleon problem.
+The tensor part of {\it NN} interaction and 3{\it NF}'s generate the lightest nuclei states with nonzero orbital momenta of nucleons.
+These states in the lightest nuclei are the manifestation of the properties of inter-nucleonic forces, and therefore, similar effects should be observed in all nuclei and also in all their excited states.
 In this paper primary attention is given to the investigation of the $^4$He nucleus.

 20pt